digitalutsc/ableplayer/README.md

 **[Able Player](https://github.com/ableplayer/ableplayer)** is a fully accessible cross-browser media player created by accessibility specialist Terrill Thompson.
 It uses the HTML5 <audio> or <video> element for browsers that support them.
-The Able Player module integrates the jQuery Able Player plugin as a Drupal JavaScript library for use in other projects.
+The Able Player module integrates the jQuery Able Player plugin as a file formatter with support for captions, transcripts, and audio description.

 ## Dependencies